-A modern and contemporary fine art feature at IDS Vancouver, Collect provides a platform for local and international artists and galleries to display their works to over 37,000+ attendees.
-This feature is a unique experience where attendees can view a curated selection of pieces by galleries and individual artists.
+A modern and contemporary fine art feature at IDS Vancouver, Collect provides a platform for local and international artists and galleries to display their works to over 38,000+ attendees.
 Attracting a sophisticated market of art and design enthusiasts, Collect is also the place to network with a diverse and well-connected group of fellow creatives.

 « I create designs with my glass art ».
 Aurélia is a French designer and artist working with glass art in Vancouver.
 Made from reverse paintings on glass panels, it offers multiple possibilities to beautify a place and create an architectural glass structure with a piece of art.